ansyaku/TABK.ACL/Sorting.md

 Isolates all records that contain the exact characters 31/07/2017 or 31/08/2017 anywhere in the record in the source data file.

 The normal restriction regarding datetime format (YYYYMMDD, YYMMDD, hhmmss, hhmm) does not apply when using FIND( ) or FINDMULTI( ) to search for a datetime value.

-A comparison of Analytics search functions
-The tables below provide a high-level comparison of Analytics search functions.
-As you construct search expressions in Analytics it can be useful to know how the specific rules that govern each function may differ.

-Data types when searching
-ClosedShow me more
-Search locations (field, fields, record)
-OpenShow me more
-Supported search locations	Function
-Single field

-BETWEEN( )

-ISFUZZYDUP( )

-LEVDIST( )

-One or more fields

-AT( )

-MAP( )

-MATCH( )

-OCCURS( )

-REGEXFIND( )

-One or more fields

-Record

-FIND( )

-FINDMULTI( )

-Leading spaces searchable
-OpenShow me more
-Leading spaces searchable	Function
-Yes

-Leading spaces in data can optionally be matched in search string

-AT( )

-BETWEEN( )

-FIND( )

-FINDMULTI( )

-OCCURS( )

-Yes

-Leading spaces in data must be exactly matched in search string

-MAP( )

-MATCH( )

-Yes

-Spaces in data or search string treated like a character

-ISFUZZYDUP( )

-LEVDIST( )

-REGEXFIND( )

-Case-sensitivity
-ClosedShow me more
-Partial matching
-OpenShow me more
-Partial matching supported	Function
-Yes

-Search string can appear anywhere in the field

-AT( )

-FIND( )

-FINDMULTI( )

-OCCURS( )

-REGEXFIND( )

-Yes

-Search string must appear at the start of the field, character data type only

-BETWEEN( )

-MATCH( )

-Yes

-Search string must be same length as data value, or shorter

-MAP( )

-Yes

-ISFUZZYDUP( )

-LEVDIST( )

-Multiple search terms
-OpenShow me more
-Multiple search terms supported	Function
-Yes

-FINDMULTI( )
-MATCH( )
-REGEXFIND( )
-AT( )
-BETWEEN( )
-FIND( )
-ISFUZZYDUP( )
-LEVDIST( )
-MAP( )
-OCCURS( )

-Affected by Exact Character Comparisons option (SET EXACT ON/OFF) ClosedShow me more
-On this page
-Guidelines for searching or filtering using functions Types of searches
-Text searches (character data type)
-Numeric searches
-Datetime searches
-A comparison of Analytics search functions